 A couple of years ago, I and a friend went backpacking in Glacier National Park, I had rigged up a way to carry my camera, a Canon 7D.
-I had used a small case with a rain cover that I suspended off of my pack straps in front of me at chest level, I did notice the weight and what was the most annoying and dangerous was that it obstructed my view of the trail.
+I had used a small case with a rain cover that I suspended off of my pack straps in front of me at chest level, I really didn’t notice the weight, but what was the most annoying and dangerous was that it obstructed my view of the trail.
 I hadn’t noticed it being an obstruction in Wisconsin but walking narrow trails in the mountains was completely different.
 So after a short day hike I opted to carry my phone as my only camera.

-This year we spent 10 days day hiking in Yellowstone National Park, Grand Tetons and backpacking in the Wind River Range near Pinedale Wyoming.
-I had picked up a Peak Design capturepro clip.
+In 2016 we spent 10 days day hiking in Yellowstone National Park, Grand Tetons and backpacking in the Wind River Range near Pinedale Wyoming.
+I had picked up a peak design capture pro clip.
 With this clip I have been able to carry my 7D on my day pack and backpack with no problems and no notice of extra weight even though I know it is there.
 I was questioned by a couple of people on the trail asking about what I was using, a short demonstration on how easy it is to clip on and off was all that was needed to have them asking where can they get one.
 I should have packed a couple to sell on the trail.

-I have found this little clip a fantastic addition to my travel gear.
 Another couple along with my wife and I spent a week in the Denver area not long ago, of the many things that Denver has to offer is it’s wide variety of breweries and tap houses.
-Having this clip attached to my belt was so much better than having a camera hanging around my neck all day.
+Having this clip attached to my belt with my Sony A5000 was so much better than having a camera hanging around my neck all day.
 When you have a camera hanging around you can often get the attention of others, sometimes this is good other times it better to be inconspicuous, and I didn’t have to worry about leaving it somewhere.

 The peak design capturepro clip uses a Swiss Arca plate to my surprise and joy I found that the Peak Design clip fits my Vanguard VEO Tripod very nicely.